bunticj/projektniZadatak/README.md

 database connection configuration and queries with crud operations which will be called in routes.js file

 ```
-projektniZadatak/core/sql-phpmyadmin.js
+projektniZadatak/core/dbCreate.sql
 ```
-queries for creating database and tables,since is done in phpmyadmin they are commented inside of this file
+queries for creating database and tables done in phpmyadmin since the database is running locally

 #### Routes folder